 To find out whether a brow lift makes sense for you, click here to request a complimentary consultation.
 We believe in taking the time to educate patients about their cosmetic options and want to present you with your options in an unhurried and supportive environment.

 Endoscopic brow lift or forehead lift is the most common endoscopic procedure performed by plastic surgeons.
 Instead of the usual ear-to-ear incision across the top of the head, three or more tiny incisions are made just behind the hairline.
 The endoscope is inserted through a central incision and the instruments to perform the procedure are placed through the other incisions.
 This enables the procedure to be performed without the need for big incisions previously mentioned.
 The brows are then elevated and the muscles causing frown lines are treated.
 This results in smoother forehead skin, a younger more refreshed look and a more animated appearance.

 Dr. Schlechter’s helpfulness, knowledge, and aesthetic skills have always given me the confidence of outstanding, natural, younger-looking results. – A very happy woman

-Endoscopic surgery complications are rare and it must be noted that endoscopy has been used successfully for decades in orthopaedic, urologic, and gynecologic procedures.
-At the time of the consultation the procedure and potential complications are discussed in detail.
+Endoscopic surgery complications are rare and it must be noted that endoscopy has been used successfully for decades in orthopedic, urologic, and gynecologic procedures.
+At the time of the consultation, the procedure and potential complications are discussed in detail.
 The following diagrams depict the forehead lift utilizing the traditional “coronal” incision and the newer endoscopic approach.